MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/overview-channel-integration-framework.md

 - **Integration with the multi-session experiences**

-  Dynamics 365 Channel Integration Framework version 2.0 provides APIs to integrate your softphone channel with the multi-session web experiences (Omnichannel for Dynamics 365 Customer Service).
-These APIs allow softphone channel to show notifications on incoming conversations with relevant information, start new sessions for conversations, and open application tabs as needed.
+  Dynamics 365 Channel Integration Framework version 2.0 provides APIs to integrate your telephony channel with the multi-session web experiences (Omnichannel for Dynamics 365 Customer Service).
+These APIs allow telephony channel to show notifications on incoming conversations with relevant information, start new sessions for conversations, and open application tabs as needed.

   More information: [Integration with multi-session experiences](integration-multi-session-experiences.md)

 - **New modes and locations for the communication widget**

-  Softphone channel provider can now define experiences for the minimized mode of the communication widgets they build.
+  Telephony channel provider can now define experiences for the minimized mode of the communication widgets they build.
 Agents can manually change the mode of the control from docked to minimized.
 The same can be achieved programmatically as well.

   More information: [New modes and locations for the communication widget](modes-communication-widget.md)

 - **Support for multiple providers**

-  With Dynamics 365 Channel Integration Framework version 2.0, organizations can configure multiple softphone channel provider.
-This enables agents to simultaneously work on multiple sessions catering to different customers on different channels, where each of these sessions belongs to different softphone channel providers.
+  With Dynamics 365 Channel Integration Framework version 2.0, organizations can configure multiple telephony channel provider.
+This enables agents to simultaneously work on multiple sessions catering to different customers on different channels, where each of these sessions belongs to different telephony channel providers.

   More information: [Support for multiple providers](support-multiple-providers.md)

 Here are the other capabilities offered by Dynamics 365 Channel Integration Framework:

-- **Bring your own softphone channel providers (integrate third-party softphone channel providers)**
+- **Bring your own telephony channel providers (integrate third-party telephony channel providers)**

-  Dynamics 365 Channel Integration Framework provides an extensible framework to integrate third-party cloud-based softphone channel providers with Dynamics 365 model-driven app.
+  Dynamics 365 Channel Integration Framework provides an extensible framework to integrate third-party cloud-based telephony channel providers with Dynamics 365 model-driven app.

 - **Two-way communication**

-  The framework is extensible for the configuration of communication between the softphone channel and Dynamics 365 model-driven app.
+  The framework is extensible for the configuration of communication between the telephony channel and Dynamics 365 model-driven app.
 The two-way communication enables you to set the context of inbound or outbound according to your business and process workflows.

 - **Standard and supported APIs**

-  Dynamics 365 Channel Integration Framework exposes JavaScript APIs, which are the standard set of APIs that you can use for the communication between the softphone channel and Dynamics 365 model-driven app.
+  Dynamics 365 Channel Integration Framework exposes JavaScript APIs, which are the standard set of APIs that you can use for the communication between the telephony channel and Dynamics 365 model-driven app.

 - **Ease of development and deployment**